Favourited 642 times

 English, German, French

-A pack list, map, general orientation to the ranch and the region is provided on the web site.
-Details, including a volunteer agreement will be provided in our communication.
-Volunteers are responsible to be properly equipped for all kinds of weather.
-We look forward to discussing and making individual interests, hopes and dreams for visitors, guests, and volunteers come true as we move into the new 2019 summer season here.
+A pack list, maps, general orientation to the ranch and the region is provided on the web site.
+Details, including a volunteer agreement will be provided in our communication. * Volunteers are responsible to be properly equipped for all kinds of weather.
+We look forward to discussing and making individual interests, hopes and dreams for visitors, guests, and volunteers come true as we move into the new 2020 summer season here.
 If you plan to explore beyond the ranch location, it is advised to budget for a rental car.
 Distances are great in western Canada.
 If you want to stay closer to the local area, there are bicycles at the ranch you can use.
 Please invest in your own access to internet/data for your travels.
 We are in an area where unlimited internet access is not available.

 Limited internet access